 The answer to this question depends primarily on what you want to use it for and how much are you willing to pay.
-If you’re looking for a simple but great lightweight table for children, there are several options that cost between $200 and $350.
+If you’re looking for a simple but great lightweight hockey table for kids, there are several options that cost between $200 and $350.
 We find that this is the entry point for most tables, and anything cheaper tends to have some serious compromises.

 In the $400 to $600 range, you’re getting into some pretty serious air hockey.
 Tables in this price range are usually very durable, well made, and large enough for adults to use.
 In this price range, you’re likely getting the best bang for your buck.

 You’ll have something that provides a fun experience, can last a very long time, but won’t break the bank.
 This is usually the price point we’d recommend to the average consumer, who wants something reliable but doesn’t have much experience with air hockey.